 Starting your own business can be very rewarding.
 But you might be confused while choosing your business type.
-One of the business entities you can choose to form is a Corporation, but you need to consider various factors before finalizing to incorporate as a Corporation Company.
-Read the below article to know in detail about the Corporation.
+One of the business entities you can choose to form is a Corporation, but you need to consider various factors before finalizing to incorporate as a Corporation Companyor not.
+Read the below article to know in detail about incorporating as a Corporation.

 What is a Corporation?

 A Corporation is a legitimate entity with its own rights and obligations.
 It implies that a Corporation is a separate entity from its stockholders.
 It can be set up as a profit-making or non-profit association and can be held publicly or privately.
 Also, the way in which the corporation will be taxed entirely depends on your choice of incorporation.
 You can choose between a “C” corporation or an “S” corporation.
 To be identified as a corporation, a company needs to file an application that covers the corporation’s articles of incorporation with the State, incorporation fees, and approval by the State.
 Once the company receives the approval, the corporation must develop by its laws.
 You can hire professionals to take care of the complete process.

 Since stockholders own the corporation and employees manage it, the death of a stockholder, sale of stocks or the inability of an employee to perform accurately does not affect the life of the corporation.
 The life of a corporation is in the hands of a charter; he can extend or limit it.

 The corporation can conduct its business in its own name.
 Hence, corporations can enter binding contracts, have their own property, pay taxes, borrow money, sue and can be sued.
 Stockholders can only act as agents if they are the employees or are designated as agents.

 A corporation can acquire capital by selling bonds or capitals.
 Hence, the corporation is not limited to small resources.
 The limited liability along with the ease of transferring ownership rights makes it accessible for a corporation to obtain capital by selling stock.